xtompie/dx/content/dx-vs-others.md

 How fast the page responds depends on how much JavaScript has to download, parse, and run before anything works.

-React's runtime is its own tax before any business logic runs at all: itself and ReactDOM as a baseline, a router, a state library, a UI kit, icons, easily past 500KB before the app does anything.
+React's runtime adds its own weight before any business logic runs at all: itself and ReactDOM as a baseline, a router, a state library, a UI kit, icons, easily past 500KB before the app does anything.
 On top of that: code-splitting with `React.lazy`, tree-shaking that quietly fails on non-ESM packages, hydration adding its own gap between the page looking ready and the page actually responding to a click.

 In DX, there is no runtime to download, parse, or hydrate.
 The HTML the browser already parsed is the interactive page.